-Mary Robinson is chair of the Mary Robinson Foundation - Climate Justice, former president of Ireland, and former UN High Commissioner for Human Rights.
+Mary Robinson is UN special envoy for climate change, president of the Mary Robinson Foundation - Climate Justice, former president of Ireland, and former UN High Commissioner for Human Rights.

 Mary Robinson on